The machine learning forecaster

 The tuning method with Bayesian hyperparameter optimization

-With a previously fitted model you can use the forecast-model-tune end point to tune its hyperparameters.
-This will be using bayeasian optimization with a wrapper of optuna in the skforecast module.
+With a previously fitted model, you can use the forecast-model-tune endpoint to tune its hyperparameters.
+This will be using Bayesian optimization with a wrapper of optuna in the skforecast module.

 You can pass the same parameter you defined during the fit step, but var_model has to be defined at least.
 According to the example, the syntax will be: